Description

 Which means for our asset as example:

-• The annual return (CAGR) over 5 years of iShares Edge MSCI Min Vol Global ETF is 5.1%, which is lower, thus worse compared to the benchmark SPY (10.9%) in the same period.
+• Looking at the annual return (CAGR) of 5% in the last 5 years of iShares Edge MSCI Min Vol Global ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (14.3%)

 Volatility: